maikotrindade/maikotrindade.github.io/_posts/2021-06-12-what-is-chainlink-and-why-it-is-important-for-crypto-ecosystem.markdown

 ---
 published: true
-title: What is Chainlink and why is it important in the crypto scenario?
+title: What is Chainlink and why it is important for crypto-ecosystem?
 layout: post
 ---